wstrinz/fof-box/README.md

 # A Virtual Machine for Ruby on Rails Core Development

+## Fields of Fuel

+This repository is a clone of [rails-dev-box](https://github.com/rails/rails-dev-box), customized for [Fields of Fuel](http://fieldsoffuel.discovery.wisc.edu)

 ## Introduction

 This project automates the setup of a development environment for working on Ruby on Rails itself.
 Use this virtual machine to work on a pull request with everything ready to hack and run the test suites.